-We are proud that MedSeg is beginning to be used by several research projects and we ourselves find it increasingly useful for effective high quality segmentation.
 If you are a radiologist, we hope that you share our vision and would consider helping us with annotating more data (CT and MRI).
 This data is made freely available so that anyone can download and develop tools that we believe can enhance radiology in general.
 If you are interested, please get in touch with us.
 We can provide openly accessible data that can be used for this purpose.MedSeg is based on the following openly available tools and resources:

 DICOM reader: https://github.com/rii-mango/Daikon

 Deep learning (DL) in browser: https://www.tensorflow.org/js

 Development of DL models: https://keras.io/

 Ideas and experience from a Python-based segmentation tool with AI-capabilities.
 RILContour: https://link.springer.com/article/10.1007/s10278-019-00232-0